• HOME

 Once at the top, you’ll have epic panoramic views overlooking San Juan La Laguna, San Pedro La Laguna, and the volcanoes of San Pedro, Tolimán (and its little cone of Cerro del Oro).
 You’ll also glimpse the peak of Volcán Atitlán.

-The wooden deck surrounds the original cross adorning the hill.
+The wooden deck surrounds the original cross that adorns the hill.
 Below, on the lower deck, are colorful paintings like those you’d see in the art galleries around town.

 2. Shop for Naturally Dyed Textiles at Casa Flor Ixcaco